Unachieved/Projects/org.bcocr/README.md

 #### **About**

-The following component parses data from a business card reader in accordance with the specifications detailed in the [SRS](https://github.com/Unachieved/Asymmetrik/blob/main/Software%20Requirements%20Specification.pdf).
+The following component parses data from a business card reader in accordance with the specifications detailed in [Software Requirement Specifications.pdf](https://github.com/Unachieved/Projects/tree/main/org.bcocr/Software%20Requirements%20Specification.pdf).

 The project uses: